Showing Traffic Only from Specific Processes

 3. Create a Do Not Show action.

 The Do Not Show action is final.
-No other action or active rule placed lower in the rules queue will be executed.
+No other action or active rule placed lower in the Rules list will be executed.

 This sample Fiddler rule hides all sessions except those coming from a Chromium-based browsers like Microsoft Edge or Google Chrome.